samar-703/knox/README.md

 ## Update

-This AI coding IDE now supports external APIs and service provider integration Now you can connect your service provider for api biilling through openrouter
+This AI coding IDE now supports external APIs and service provider integration Now you can connect your service provider for api billing through openrouter